OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

     Show how to add new drivers.

+.. index:: derivatives, Finite Difference, Hessians, constraints

 .. _Derivatives:

 Derivatives
 -----------

-OpenMDAO provides the capability for a driver to determine the derivative of its outputs (typically the Objective and Constraints) with respect to its inputs (the Parameters).
+OpenMDAO provides the capability for a driver to determine the derivative of its outputs (typically the objective and constraints) with respect to its inputs (the parameters).
 Both first derivative (gradients) and second derivatives (Hessians) are supported.
-This capability is particularly useful for gradient-descent optimizers and Newton solvers, where the solution moves toward the optimum value by travelling in the direction of the steepest gradient of the objective function.
+This capability is particularly useful for gradient-descent optimizers and Newton solvers, where the solution moves toward the optimum value by traveling in the direction of the steepest gradient of the objective function.

 Some drivers, such as CONMINdriver and NEWSUMTdriver, include their own methods to calculate derivatives.
-These are usually based on a finite difference approximation of the deriviatives of interest, and thus require one or more additional evaluations of the driver's workflow.
+These are usually based on a finite difference approximation of the derivatives of interest, and thus require one or more additional evaluations of the driver's workflow.
 OpenMDAO includes its own differentiator that uses the Finite Difference method to calculate both gradients and Hessians.